one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ### What's Not Working:
   - Touchscreen - unlikely that this will ever work - fairly uncommon to have one on this device anyway
-  - ~~Occasionally the trackpad will get stuck in a drag/highlight mode after waking from sleep~~
-    - Fixed with the new VoodooI2C.kext & VoodooI2CSynaptics.kext in [VoodooI2C-CB13.zip](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/master/VoodooI2C-CB13.zip)
   - Most DRM does not work.
 This means no Apple TV shows, Hulu, Netflix (in Safari), Amazon Prime streaming, etc.
-      - DRM simply does not work on an iGPU only Hackintosh
+      - This isn't specific to the Dell CB13.
+DRM simply does not work on an iGPU only Hackintosh
+  - ~~Occasionally the trackpad will get stuck in a drag/highlight mode after waking from sleep~~
+    - Fixed!
   - ~~Wake on lid open (you have to press a key to wake)~~
-    - Fixed by adding darkwake=1 to boot-args (included in latest config.plist)
+    - Fixed!

 ### To Do:
   - Try to move keyboard backlight control modifications from DSDT to SSDT for easier firmware upgrades